 - i.
-All development must have no adverse impact on biodiversity and wildlife habitat. - ii.
-The achievement of a net gain in biodiversity is encouraged 4 - iii.
-If there is likely to be an adverse impact, this must be offset by gains elsewhere within the site, and evidence provided how the impact will be offset. - iv.
+Development must have no adverse impact on biodiversity and wildlife habitat, including through loss of garden space. - ii.
+If there is likely to be an adverse impact, this must be offset by gains elsewhere within the site, such as tree and hedge planting. - iii.
+The achievement of a net gain in biodiversity is strongly encouraged4. - iv.
 Where single houses have been sub-divided into flats, and where units are 20% or more below London Plan private internal space standards, they may be amalgamated to form fewer units, provided the reduction in units is no greater than necessary to meet the standards.
-This applies to all development of a site since 26 June 2006 5, whether by different applicants or by the same applicant. - v.
-The retention of existing and the creation of new development and building extensions must be in accordance Policies SD 2 to SD 5, and maximise the area of soft, natural landscaping, to act as a carbon sink and help mitigate against climate change and the urban heat island effect.
-This will require the following: - maintain the Conservation Area's green and verdant character in accordance with or, if outside the Conservation Area, contribute substantial urban greening measures and increase the green cover of the Plan Area6 - minimise losses to biodiversity and habitat capable of supporting biodiversity; - maximise the area of soft, natural landscaping, to act as a carbon sink and help mitigate against climate change and the urban heat island effect; - encourage / seek large tree and shrub planting - felling of existing trees and hedges, especially large species / canopy trees which support wildlife, will not be permitted for the purpose of facilitating development. - vi.
-Rear garden boundaries will be required to include trees, such as those in the list shown in 9.2 Design and Landscape Guidance. - vii.
-Front garden boundary walls and hedges are to be preserved or reinstated for new developments and refurbishments of existing building stock.
-Boundary treatments may not be breached for the purpose of facilitating off-street parking of vehicles. - viii.
-The Plan strongly encourages the use of hedges (as in 9.2 Design and Landscape Guidance) as front, side and rear garden boundaries, to enhance amenity, biodiversity and streetscapes.
+This applies to all development of a site since 26 June 20065, 6. - v.
+The creation of garden development and building extensions must be in accordance Policies SD 2 to SD 5, and maximise the area of soft, natural landscaping, to act as a carbon sink and help mitigate against climate change and the urban heat island effect. - vi.
+Front garden boundary walls and hedges are to be preserved or reinstated for new developments and refurbishments of existing building stock. - vii.
+Use of hedges as front, side and rear garden boundaries is encouraged, to enhance amenity, biodiversity and streetscapes.